thill/kafkacap/README.md

 "Bring Your Own Receiver" - An abstract CaptureDevice class allows simple plug-and-play

 ### Deduplicator
-Instantiate a Deduplicator with a custom DedupStrategy to write to a unified outbound topic.
-Downstream consumers can treat the outbound topic as any normal Kafka topic.
+Instantiate a Deduplicator with a custom DedupStrategy to generate a unified outbound topic.
+Downstream consumers can treat the outbound topic as any normal Kafka topic, while having high confidence that all messages are captured and appropriately ordered.

-## Provided Capture Device Implementations
+## Provided Implementations

+### Capture Devices
 * [Aeron](kafkacap-aeron)
 * [Multicast](kafkacap-multicast)